tasmiarahmantanjin/docker-1/README.md

 ### ***Notes***

 	1. You can find details explanation about the exercises as a comment inside of the solution files.
-	2. You can find all usefull links and chectseet from resources directory.
+	2. You can find all useful links and cheatsheet from resources directory.